Leave No Trace Principles

 Minimize Campfire Impact – Learn to Avoid Fires

-Mountains have dry grass, leaves, and wood.
-A small spark can start a forest fire.
-Campfires cause pollution, deforestation, and disturb wildlife.
+Mountains often have dry grass, leaves, and wood.
+Even a small spark can cause a forest fire.
+Campfires can lead to pollution, deforestation, and disturbance to wildlife.

 Respect Wildlife – Don’t Treat Forest Animals as Pets

-On the Tarsar Marsar trek, you’ll see Himalayan marmots.
-Guides say: “Just watch them, don’t feed them.”
+Example: On the Tarsar Marsar trek, trekkers often see Himalayan marmots.
+Guides recommend observing them quietly without feeding them.

 Be Considerate of Others – Trekking Means Peace, Not Noise

-On narrow trails, always give way to those coming downhill first.
-It’s an unwritten rule.
+Tip: On narrow trails give way to people coming downhill first.
+This is a common trekking courtesy.

-Leave No Trace = True Respect for Mountains
+Leave No Trace Means True Respect for Mountains

 • Zip-lock bags for waste collection